-- AXA Bank's integration and merger project with Crelan is progressing steadily and according to the initial schedule - Since the acquisition of AXA Bank by Crelan in December 2021, the teams have been actively preparing the merger of the two banks.
-The process involves the migration and integration of data from the AXA Bank IT platform to Crelan's - Crelan's IT platform is being prepared and modernised in phases so that it can handle future larger data flows.
-An initial test phase was successfully completed this summer - Development and imminent testing phase of a new mobile app.
-This was the first innovative project developed together by Crelan and AXA Bank - On 22 August 2023, the SRB communicated the MREL requirements applicable to Crelan which is now calculated following the BRRD2 regulation.
+- AXA Bank's integration and merger project with Crelan is progressing steadily and according to the initial schedule - Crelan's IT platform is being prepared and modernised in phases so that it can handle future larger data flows.
+An initial test phase was successfully completed last summer - On 22 August 2023, the SRB communicated the MREL requirements applicable to Crelan which is now calculated following the BRRD2 regulation.
 They are in line with our expectations - The external MREL requirement has been set at 6.58% of Total Exposure Measure (TEM), the most binding measure, which is to be met by 30 June 2025 - On top of the external MREL requirement, Crelan Group also received a subordination requirement of 7.66% TEM to be met by 2 May 2026 - In order to strengthen our cooperative strategy, it was decided to create a "Cooperative Bank Office", headed by a Chief Cooperative Bank, reporting to the CEO, with a clear determination to put cooperative values at the heart of our strategy and actions.
-Given the close link between sustainability and the cooperative culture, the Environment, Social and Governance (ESG) function has also been integrated into this department - On September 12th 2023, Crelan issued an inaugural €600mn Green Bond under the form of 6NC5 Senior Non Preferred notes which gathered over €1.1bn demand - On September 19th 2023, S&P Global Ratings upgraded Crelan Issuer rating to A- with stable outlook from BBB+ taking into account the series of SNP bond issuances allowing to build-up our ALAC ratio
+Given the close link between sustainability and the cooperative culture, the Environment, Social and Governance (ESG) function has also been integrated into this department - On September 12th 2023, Crelan issued its inaugural €600mn Green Bond under the form of 6NC5 Senior Non-Preferred notes which gathered over €1.1bn demand - On September 19th 2023, S&P Global Ratings upgraded Crelan Issuer rating to A- with stable outlook from BBB+ taking into account the series of SNP bond issuances allowing to build-up our ALAC ratio - On November 22nd 2023, Moody's updated its outlook to positive on (i) expectations that the costs and risk associated with the integration of ABB will materially recede over the outlook horizon, (ii) expectations that the bank's underlying profitability will benefit from higher interest rates whilst preserving sound asset quality and (iii) the likelihood of a decrease in the loss-given-failure for depositors that would result from future MREL-related issuances - On December 20th 2023, in the Second supplement to the Base Prospectus, Crelan confirmed that the implementation of an action plan has been finalized on 26 October 2023 to be in compliance with existing AML legislations and meet regulator's recommendation and expectations